 It was then that I decided I wanted to become a programmer.
 I downloaded a copy of what I guess was GCC, because I was going to learn C, just like Parasyte.
 This wasn't to be.
 Unable to find an IDE in the mess of nonsensically-named binaries I had downloaded, I elected to try other venues.
 Eventually, I went directly to finding how to make games.

-It was then that I stumbled upon RPG maker.
+Leaving GCC for something an 11-year-old would be more able to understand, I stumbled upon RPG maker.
 I began immediately learning its custom flavor of script, reading manuals included with the release.
 I learned how to assign variables, how to print variables, then basic control flow.
 There were, to my recollection, no for loops.
 It is possible I missed for loops, but I never used them with RPG Maker.
 It was fun to write little text-based games in the script, but I could never get a standalone executable of any sort to compile with the toolkit, and so eventually, I gave up, and went to look for another toolkit.

 The next kit I found was Game Maker, a program written by a computer science professor in the Netherlands.
 I obtained his newest release, Game Maker 5, and gave it a quick look-over.
 My first impression was that it was a downgrade; I noticed the "Sprites" folder and lamented that I had left RPG Maker specifically to avoid making games about fairies and magic.
 I hemmed and hawed for a few days, but eventually decided to give the Game Maker manual a read.
 I quickly learned that sprites had nothing to do with magic or fairies, and began reading through his manual cover to cover.